daniel-nunes-03/sorttasks/README.md

 * Swift (0.9%) and HTML (0.6%): For additional features and user interface.

 ## Installation and Running
 1. Install Flutter SDK, as this will cover all pre-requirements.
-You can do that by following the instructions of the [official Flutter website](https://docs.flutter.dev/get-started/install).
+You can do that by following the instructions on the [official Flutter website](https://docs.flutter.dev/get-started/install).
 2. Clone the repository:
 ```
 git clone https://github.com/daniel-nunes-03/sorttasks.git